Quick Facts About General Aniline and Film Corporation (GAF) Trust Fund and Lawsuits

 • Veterans of the U.S. armed forces

 Workers in many industries used GAF Corporation’s asbestos products.
 This is especially true for those in roofing and siding.
-Construction workers are among the most at risk of exposure to these products.
+Construction workers are among the most vulnerable to exposure of these products.
 Family members of workers exposed to GAF products faced secondary exposure.

 Recommended Reading